WMJJ

 WMJJ (96.5 FM, "Magic 96.5") is a commercial radio station in Birmingham, Alabama.
-Owned by San Antonio-based iHeartMedia, it broadcasts an adult contemporary format, switching to Christmas music for the much of November and December.
-In the evening, it carries the nationally syndicated call-in and dedication show, Delilah.
-Its studios are on First Avenue South in Beacon Ridge Tower in Birmingham.
+Owned by San Antonio-based iHeartMedia, it broadcasts an adult contemporary format.
+Studios are located on First Avenue South in Beacon Ridge Tower in Birmingham.

 WMJJ has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 Its transmitter is atop the west end of the Red Mountain range, off Venice Road in Birmingham.
 WMJJ broadcasts using HD Radio technology.
 It carries a Christian adult contemporary format on its HD3 subchannel, branded as "K-Love", which feeds FM translator 96.1 W241AI in Gorgas.